ast4aaaa/FsocietyDDosV4/README.md

 ---

-## 🛠 Requirements

-- OS: Windows (native support)
-- .NET or Python backend (depending on version, if source provided)
-- Internet access (for certain tools)

----

 ## 🧑‍💻 Developer Notes

 This tool is designed with a slick dark-themed UI inspired by the hacker culture of *Mr. Robot*.
 It provides a safe way to learn about HTTP flooding mechanisms in a controlled environment.